openstack/charm-guide/doc/source/admin/compute/ironic.rst

 Deployment considerations
 -------------------------

+For releases prior to 2024.1, the deployment required a neutron-gateway configuration using Neutron Open vSwitch.
+Starting in 2024.1, Ironic can now be deployed using OVN as the SDN.

+ * `Neutron Open vSwitch Example Bundle`_
+ * `Neutron OVN Example Bundle`_

-See `Example Bundle`_ for a known working configuration.
-The bundle deploys an instantiation of nova-compute dedicated to Ironic.
+The bundles each deploy an instance of the nova-compute application dedicated to Ironic.
 The ``virt-type`` is set to 'ironic' in order to indicate to Nova that bare metal deployments are available.

 .. note::